This section addresses many of the most frequently asked questions about preparing for the Data-Driven Fasting 30-Day Challenge.

 |height (cm)||height (inches)||female protein (g)||male protein (g)|

-- While most people use their fingertips, they can be very sensitive.
-You can get blood from anywhere, including the sides of your finger or the outside of your forearm, which is less sensitive.
-You may get slightly different values when you test on different fingers or different parts of your body.
+- While most people use their fingertips to test blood sugar, they can be very sensitive.
+You can get blood from any less sensitive location, including the sides of your finger or the outside of your forearm, which is less sensitive.
+You may get slightly different values when you test on different fingers or parts of your body.
 This is not an issue so long as you are consistent.

 - Make sure you have a sharp lancet (they hurt less).
-You don’t have to change it all the time, but try a new lancet if you feel it’s hurting more than usual.
+You don’t have to change it all the time, but try a new lancet if you feel it’s hurting more after a few weeks.

-- Some meters (like the Contour Next One) will allow you to add a bit more blood if you don’t get enough the first time without wasting a strip.
+- Some meters like the Contour Next One will allow you to add more blood if you don’t get enough the first time to avoid wasting a strip.

 - You only need enough blood to get a test result, so dial back the lancet depth to minimise discomfort but still get enough blood.